November 24th, 2021 by Angela Princewill

-- Create a group chat with other parents from the children’s school.
-This will ensure you have to support and guidance from the school community and other parents in the similar situation for when you need it.
+- Create a group chats with other parents from the children’s school.
+This will ensure you have to support and guidance from the school community and other parents in a similar situation when you need it.

 - Most importantly KEEP CALM.
 No one expects you to know all the answers, it is important to give yourself a break and that it is normal to feel overwhelmed.